-Real-time Crypto Data Visualized on a Big LED Sphere for Stripe Conference.
+Real-time Crypto Data Visualized on a LED Sphere

 Video of the installation during conference setup showing a few of the visual states